Dear Evan Hansen (film): Box office

-As of April 27, 2022, Dear Evan Hansen has grossed $15 million in the domestic box office and $4.1 million internationally for a total of $19.1 million.
+Dear Evan Hansen grossed $15 million in the domestic box office and $4.1 million internationally for a total of $19.1 million.

 In the United States and Canada, Dear Evan Hansen was projected to gross $9–11 million from 3,364 theaters in its opening weekend.
 It grossed $3.3 million on its first day, including $800,000 from Thursday previews.
 It went on to underperform with a debut of $7.5 million, finishing second behind holdover Shang-Chi and the Legend of the Ten Rings.
 Rebecca Rubin of Variety attributed the film's underperformance to poor reviews and some moviegoers' reluctance to go to theaters during the COVID-19 pandemic.
 Anthony D'Alessandro of Deadline Hollywood suggested that the film may have been more immediately profitable had it been released onto NBCUniversal's streaming service Peacock, but added, "when the movies don't work at the box office, they're equally lackluster on the service".
 It fell 66% in its second weekend, grossing $2.4 million and finishing fifth.